snotskie/ttrpg/md/index.md

 1. **Set Trigger and Stat:** The Attacker describes the Attack and what condition would activate it.
 If the Delayed Attack is violent, the Stat it targets is Hurry.
 Otherwise, the targeted Stat is determined between the Attacker and the GM.
 2. **Attack Difficulty:** By default, the Check below is Easy.
 The Attacker's Aptitudes and Specializations, at the time the trigger is set, may increase the difficulty.
 Other effects or situations, at GM discretion, may also affect the difficulty.
 3. **Defend:** When the trigger is activated, the Defender uses the targeted Stat to perform a Check to determine success guarding against the triggered effect.
-If the Check fails, the Attack succeeds.
+If the Check fails, the Attack succeeds without boon or bust.

 ### Blessings
 <!-- _class: rules -->